Exponential methods for anisotropic diffusion: Test Problems

 \subsection{Case III: Ring}

+The final example is the diffusion on a ring \cite{Sharma07, Crouseilles15, Pakmor16b, Hopkins17}, where the diffusion coefficients depend on the spatial coordinates as follows:

+This is, obviously, a more realistic scenario for CR diffusion across the Galactic magnetic field.
+We choose the initial distribution to be

-The final example is the diffusion on a ring \cite{Sharma07, Crouseilles15, Pakmor16b, Hopkins17}, where the diffusion coefficients are dependent on spatial coordinates (Eq. \ref{eq:B_ring}).
-The initial distribution is given by Eq. \ref{eq:gaussian3}.
-As the solution evolves in time, the distribution function diffuses along the concentric circles with no explicit diffusion in the radial direction (Fig. \ref{fig:time_evol_ring}).
+As the solution evolves in time, the particles diffuse along concentric circles with no explicit diffusion in the radial direction (Fig. \ref{fig:time_evol_ring}).
 We choose three different simulation times $T_f = 0.2, 0.75,$ and $10.0$.
-The steady state solution is characterised by a ring or an annular disc (owing to artificial diffusion in the perpendicular direction).
+The steady state solution is characterised by a ring or an annular disc (owing to numerical diffusion in the perpendicular direction).